Handling of Deviations SOP

 After QA approval, the concerned department shall implement the planned deviation and the observations and data generated shall be documented.

-QA shall review the implementation and documented data obtained from respective departments to ensure that the recommendations are complying with a quality profile of the batch (es) impacted by the deviation.
+QA shall review the implementation and documented data obtained from respective departments to ensure that the recommendations comply with a quality profile of the batch (es) impacted by the deviation.
 This data shall support the “Planned Deviation Report”.

 The closure of planned deviation shall be the responsibility of the Department Head and Head-QA.

-If the deviation is related to the batch which is for sale, then the batch shall be released only after QA approval and closure of deviation.
+If the deviation is related to the batch that is for sale, then the batch shall be released only after QA approval and closure of deviation.

 Recommendations may be conferred during the review.